-Brazil opens first trials over January 8 riots
+Brazil opens trials over pro-Bolsonaro riots, one convicted

 The four men on trial, aged between 24 and 52, are accused of crimes including armed criminal conspiracy, violent uprising against the rule of law and an attempted coup.

+The Supreme Court plans to hear a total of 232 cases involving the most serious alleged crimes committed during the riots.

+The court's 11 justices will deliver their decisions one by one in each case, with a recommended sentence if needed.

-They each face a total of up to 30 years in prison.
+The first four accused each face a total of up to 30 years in prison.

 They have denied the accusations against them, saying they believed the protests would be peaceful.